-SMART Teams are trained in protein structure and function and computer visualization software, then work closely with a research mentor to design and build a physical model of a protein studied by the research lab, using rapid prototyping technology.Learn More
+SMART and MAPS Teams are trained in protein structure and function and computer visualization software.
+SMART Teams work closely with a research mentor to design and build a physical model of a protein studied by the research lab.
+MAPS Teams explore a specific protein topic and build a physical model of a protein that tells their molecular story.Learn More

 The Science Olympiad Protein Modeling Event has high school students use computer visualization software to examine a protein's structure, then fold an accurate backbone model of the protein using Mini-Toobers©.
 Models are built before and during the competition.Learn More